 Students seeking a bachelor of arts (BA) degree, as opposed to a bachelor of science (BS) degree must complete one year of a foreign language at the second year level or above.
-The BA degree is the preferred degree for students in disciplines such as art and art history, communication, creative writing, elementary education, emerging media and digital art (EMDA), English, history, international studies, music, pre-med, and theatre.
+The BA degree is the preferred degree for students in disciplines such as art and art history, communication, creative writing, elementary education, emerging media and digital art (EMDA), English, history, international studies, music, pre-med, and theatre arts.
 Students in other disciplines, such as business and political science, prefer the BA as it recognizes their experience in studying a foreign language.

 Deficiency in a foreign language